cappuccinocosmico/hopefulcoherence/content/posts/english/reo.md

 - Wealth Inequality
 - The Inobling Quality of Age
 - Rich Pepole are the wisest.
+- I think it connects quite nicely to the modern political climate of idolisation of rich pepole in our society (think elon musk or donald trump)

 # Reading Journal Entry #4
 Passage #1